 auto

-There are virtually no drawbacks to using it when the type is obvious and it’s even on the same line:
+auto is completely harmless when the type is obvious, and even on the same line:

 auto* thing = Cast<UWhatCouldThisPossiblyBe>(object);